mongodb/genny/docs/generated/workloads.md

 ### Description
-The goal of this test is to exercise multiplanning.
-If the selectivity value is small enough (less than 0.5), the optimal plan is to employ a blocking plan by scanning a segment of empty data and conducting a blocking-sort operation, whereas the other plans' index provides the right sort order, but requires a full scan, and every document is rejected after the FETCH stage.
+The goal of this test is to exercise multiplanning when both blocking and non-blocking plans are available.

+If the selectivity value is small enough (less than 0.5), the optimal plan is to scan a narrow range of an index and then blocking sort.
+An alternative, suboptimal query plan does a full scan of an index that provides the right sort order, and requires fetching each document before running a residual predicate.

 Because the SBE multiplanner can't round-robin, it has a heuristic "try nonblocking plans first".
 This scenario is a worst case for that heuristic, because we'll try the best plan last.
 Otherwise, an IXSCAN and FETCH non-blocking plan will be used.

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.
+Another point of view: this scenario shows that "non-blocking" plans can still do an unbounded amount of work per getNext().